Insertional Achilles Tendinopathy Surgery

 - You will be given blood thinners to prevent DVT and vitamin C to help with wound healing and pain management.

-- You will only be allowed to touch your foot to the ground for 2-3 weeks.
+- You will be only allowed to touch your foot to the ground for 2-3 weeks.

 - Depending on your balance and strength, you may need rehabilitation postoperatively.